 After spending the first 35 days of my roadtrip in Colorado, I was ready to move on to Wyoming.
 The 8+ hour drive from Colorado to Wyoming was an interesting one.
 Google Maps took me through the middle of nowhere in Northwest Colorado.
 I saw maybe 3 other people on the road in 4 hours of travel time.
 Eventually Google told me to turn onto a dirt road headed into the mountains.
 Great.
 As I drove through the canyons, I thought for sure I’d see some Jawas.
 I felt like R2D2 as he slowly meandered through that desert canyon.
-Oddly enough, as soon as I crossed into Wyoming the road was paved and smooth sailing.
+Oddly enough, as soon as I crossed into Wyoming the road was paved.

 By 10pm it was finally dark in the flatlands of Wyoming, so I pulled off the highway and spent the night sleeping in the car.
 The next morning I drove through a wildfire zone.
 Smoke filled the air for miles.
 The forests were blackened and dead.
 The early morning sun that had been shining so bright was now a faint glow in the smoke filled sky.
 I felt like I was in The Road.